 Snowy Haystacks At Sunset

-Here Monet indicates snow by using much cooler and darker colors, contrast against the vibrant sun.
+Here Monet indicates snow by using much cooler and darker colors, contrasting against the vibrant sun.

 In this painting the mist is indicated by reduced clarity and contrast between elements.